Steady-states and response functions of the periodically driven O(N) scalar field theory: Introduction

 \section{Introduction}

-The past decade has seen remarkable progress in realizing new light-induced phases of matter.
-Examples include superconductivity in K$_3$C$_{60}$ \cite{Mitrano16,Dodge23,Comment23,Dodge25}, the cuprates \cite{Cremin19,Shimano23,Shimano24,Cavalleri24,Comin25,Michael2024,Michael2025}, and the nickelates \cite{Xu25}, charge density waves \cite{Gedik20,Gedik21,Carpene24,Gedik25a,Gedik25b,Padma2025}, antiferromagnetism \cite{Gedik24} and ferroelectricity~\cite{Nova2019,Fechner2024}.
+The past decade has seen remarkable progress in realizing possible new light-induced phases of matter.
+Examples include superconductivity in K$_3$C$_{60}$ \cite{Mitrano16}, the cuprates \cite{Cremin19,Shimano23,Shimano24,Cavalleri24,Comin25,Michael2024,Michael2025}, and the nickelates \cite{Xu25}, charge density waves \cite{Gedik20,Gedik21,Carpene24,Gedik25a,Gedik25b,Padma2025}, antiferromagnetism \cite{Gedik24} and ferroelectricity~\cite{Nova2019,Fechner2024} (we note that the experimental observation of light-induced superconducting phases has been recently challenged~\cite{Dodge23,Comment23,Dodge25}).
 Motivated by these results, we examine a general theory of order parameter dynamics in the presence of a time-periodic modulation of the coupling constants of the effective free energy of the order parameter.
 We assume that the periodic driving does not break any symmetry associated with the order parameter, and study the phase diagram in which the symmetry may be spontaneously broken in some phases.
 Our focus is on the regime where the natural frequency of order parameter dynamics is comparable to the driving frequency $\Omega$, and the damping from the environment is moderately weak.
 In such a regime, a Floquet point-of-view is appropriate at linear order, where we consider frequencies shifted by integer multiples of $\Omega$.
 However, we will also study the full non-linear case, where all frequencies couple.

 We will consider the simplest case of an O($N$) symmetric theory of a real $N$-component order parameter $b_\alpha$ with a quadratic, time-dependent `mass' term $r(t)$, and a quartic, time-independent self-interaction $u$.
 The time dependence is specified by